Home | Research | Groups | Christian Müller

 C. Kolb, C. L. Müller, B. Bischl and D. Rügamer.

-Smoothing the Edges: A General Framework for Smooth Optimization in Sparse Regularization using Hadamard Overparametrization.
+Smoothing the Edges: Smooth Optimization for Sparse Regularization using Hadamard Overparametrization.

 Abstract